phonegap-build/docs-en/developer/api/oauth.md

     GET https://build.phonegap.com/authorize?client_id=abcdef

-If they deny, we'll redirect to your Main Application Url.
 If they allow, we'll redirect to the Callback Url that you indicated when you registered your application, along with a `code` parameter.
+If they deny, we'll redirect to your Callback Url with an error parameter (`error=authorization_refused`).

 Now that the user has allowed your application to access Build, you need to request an access token from us: